Westminster College Student Conduct

 - The offense the student or recognized student organization was alleged to have committed as stated in the written notice;

-- The date, time, and location of the alleged commission and other relevant circumstances as the Vice President may determine are appropriate to discuss;
+- The date, time, and location of the alleged commission and other relevant circumstances as the Associate Dean may determine are appropriate to discuss;

 - The section of the Student Code of Conduct upon which the charges are based;